 My third tip is one I mentioned above – to use ganache rather than buttercream for extra stability.
 Ganache gets a lot firmer than buttercream so it helps keep the shape of the cake.
 This is more important for 3D or tall carved cakes and those that you’ll be covering in fondant.

 Right, let’s talk about some of my favourite gluten-free cake recipes!

 Gluten-Free Cake Recipes for Decorating

-This dark chocolate mud cake is the most popular cake recipe here on S&B. And there’s good reason for that – it’s easy to make, it’s super rich and chocolatey and it’s also firm and sturdy, so it can also be used for carved cakes.
+This dark chocolate mud cake is the most popular cake recipe here on S&B. And there’s a good reason for that – it’s easy to make, it’s super rich and chocolatey and it’s also firm and sturdy, so it can also be used for carved cakes.

 This is one of my personal all-time favourite cakes.
 We start with making a real caramel sauce to use as the base for the cake, giving it a super rich caramel flavour.
-Like the other mud cake recipes, this one is also a great option if you need to carve a gluten free cake.
+Like the other mud cake recipes, this one is also a great option if you need to carve a gluten-free cake.

 Another one of my favourites, this is a lighter-style chocolate cake, which uses toasted almond meal in the cake batter for a richer flavour.
 I also like to add chopped toasted almonds to the filling for extra crunch.

 This was the first cake I ever shared on this website (as evidenced by the terrible photos 😂) but it’s still our go-to family birthday cake recipe.
 It’s super versatile, is neither too light nor too heavy and works with an infinite number of filling flavours.